So we all know people that say, “Have you ever thought of adopting?” Not really helpful, but ok. They usually mean well for the most part.

 These comments are proliferating across the internet.

 I’m thankful that these views are coming from strangers and not my family and friends.
-(By the way, my family and friends…well, they’re kind of the best.)

 You’ll find this type of opinion in the comments of pretty much every single article, blog post, or video about infertility with a widespread audience.
 There’s usually a whole gaggle of people ready to throw their unenlightened remarks at you.